1jour1vin

 100% manual

-Traditional with the purest respect for terroirs
+Traditional, with the utmost respect for the terroir

-In oak barrels on lees for 12 months
+Aged in oak barrels on lees for 12 months

 Alcohol content